 Do you constantly need to layer up because you’re cold?

 For some, being hungry is signalled by feeling cold.
-Especially in cases of extreme hunger, where your body hasn’t had enough food in a significant time (e.g. more than an hour.)
+Especially in cases of extreme hunger, where your body hasn’t had enough food in a significant time (e.g. more than four hours)

-And when you’re not eating enough, your body goes into a little bit of starvation mode.
+When you’re not eating enough, your body goes into a little bit of starvation mode.
 In order to keep you running on lower energy it slows down your metabolism and lowers your body temperature.

 How to tell if you’re feeling cold because of hunger:

-Increase your intake and see if your body temperature starts to go up
+- Increase your intake and see if your body temperature starts to go up

-Note if after you eat you experience feeling warm and drowsy.
+- Note if after you eat you experience feeling warm and drowsy.

-Notice if when you’re wearing extra layers and applying external heat if you still feel cold
+- Notice if when you’re wearing extra layers and applying external heat if you still feel cold

 2. Your period is gone or it’s irregular